Shotaro Kaneda: Critical response

+Cultural impact

+The "Akira slide" refers to a scene where Kaneda slides into view on his motorbike, as he uses a sideways slide to bring his bike to a halt creating a trail of smoke and electric sparks.
+It is regarded as one of the most iconic anime scenes of all time, widely imitated and referred to in many works of animation, film, television, and video games.
+Kaneda's motorbike appears in Steven Spielberg's film Ready Player One, and CD Projekt's video game Cyberpunk 2077.
+Upon seeing a poster for the animated film Akira, Masashi Kishimoto became fascinated with the way the illustration was made and wished to imitate the series' creator Otomo's style.

-Bartkira, a fan-made web comic parody of Akira created by Ryan Humphrey, is a panel-for-panel retelling of all six volumes of the manga illustrated by numerous artists, with Otomo's characters being portrayed by members of the The Simpsons characters.
+Bartkira, a fan-made web comic parody of Akira created by Ryan Humphrey, is a panel-for-panel retelling of all six volumes of the manga illustrated by numerous artists, with Otomo's characters being portrayed by characters from the The Simpsons.
 Kaneda is represented by Bart Simpson, Milhouse Van Houten replaces Tetsuo, and Kei and Colonel Shikishima are portrayed by Laura Powers and Principal Skinner respectively.
+The King of Fighters originally had a protagonist named Syo Kirishima who was highly influenced by Kaneda.
+Although the designers changed Syo into Kyo Kusanagi for the final product, Syo returns in The King of Fighters 2000 as an assist character with Mitsuo Iwata voicing him.
+In The King of Fighters 2002 a clone of Kyo named Kusanagi was created as antagonist with Iwata also voicing gun, often referencing Kaneda in some of his lines as fellow character K9999 is based on Tetsuo.

 In the original plans for the 2020 Tokyo Olympics and Paralympics Opening Ceremony, Akira was to be featured in order to appeal to Japan's "soft power" among younger generation.
 The original plans featured Kaneda riding into stadium on his motorcycle.
 As Japan scholar Tagsold noticed, there is an inherent irony in the use of Akira to promote the 2020 Olympics.
 The original manga contains strong anti-Olympic sentiment and contains several references to the 1964 Olympics, and in the story the Olympics are also scheduled to be held in Tokyo in 2020, where they are to symbolize Japan's rebirth and recovery from a nuclear disaster that takes place in the 1980s in the story setting.
 Tagsold notes, "By referencing the 1964 Games, Ōtomo paints a highly critical image of the first Tokyo Olympics, reflecting the mood of the early 1980s, when citizens vehemently opposed plans to host the Olympics in Nagoya."